skotzko/oldblog/source/_posts/2015-04-06-computing-the-battle-of-the-futures.md

 And that's why **I'm committed to making the power of distributed computing accessible to everyone, so more people are able to use this critical resource to invent our future**.

-I may not know much right now about solving problems in nanotechnology, clean water, energy production or other essential fields, but I can collaborate and create computing resources that help domain experts figure it out.
+I may not know much about solving problems in nanotechnology, clean water, energy production or other essential fields, but I can collaborate with domain experts who do and create computing resources for them to figure it out.
 (Coincidentally, this is why I started [Petabridge](http://petabridge.com) with [Aaron](http://twitter.com/aaronontheweb): to help software developers discover entirely new ways to take on audacious challenges.)

-### What can you do?
+### What can you do today?
-If you're reading this on a modern laptop or smartphone in a first-world country, realize how lucky you already are.
+First: If you're reading this on a modern laptop or smartphone in a first-world country, realize how lucky you already are.
 Compared to the rest of the world, regardless of how much money you make, you are in the 1%.

-Realize that you can rewrite your future, and our future.
+Second: *Realize that you can rewrite your future, and in turn, our future.*

-**Here are five ways you can help** create a world of abundance starting now.
-Pick one and go!
+Third: **Here are five ways you can help** create a world of abundance starting now.
+Pick one and run with it.

 1. No matter what you currently do, I implore you to [discover what matters to you](http://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action?language=en)
 2. Learn more about [what it will take to create a world of abundance](http://www.amazon.com/Abundance-Future-Better-Than-Think/dp/145161683X/)